These Pine Nut Cookies are gluten free, dairy free cookies that you’re going to flip over. They were inspired by a trip I took to the Grand Canyon.

 - Set oven for 375 degrees.

 - Sift flours, salt, cinnamon, and baking soda together.

 - Mix oats into dry ingredients.

-- In a large bowl, beat egg, both sugars, buttery spread and vanilla until the butter is well integrated.
+- In a large bowl, beat egg, sugar substitute, buttery spread and vanilla until well combined.

 - Mix in dry ingredients.